csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

+ A user can visit our app at [TODO:url]

+ Our app has two types of users: normal users and administrators.

+ As a normal user, one can either register a new account or log in as an existing user.
+[TODO: add a demo user]

+ After logging in, the user will see this page[TODO: a matches page screen shot].

+ As an admin, we have provided a pre-set admin account:

+ email: CancerChatAdmin@gmail.com
+ password: Admin

+  After logging in, the user will see this page[TODO: a send message page screen shot].

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?